July 15, 2024 by Bojana Krstic

-To help you get started, today we’re going to look at:
+To help you familiarize yourself with this topic, we’re going to discuss:

 • What email archiving is and how it can help you manage records